2014 Detroit Lions season: Week 17: at Green Bay Packers

 To end the regular season, the Lions visited their division rival, the Green Bay Packers, in a game that determined the NFC North's winner.
-The Packers took an early lead with a 55-yard punt return touchdown run by Micah Hyde in the opening quarter, and added more points in the second quarter when Randall Cobb caught a 4-yard touchdown pass from Aaron Rodgers.
+The Packers took an early lead with a 55-yard punt return touchdown run by Micah Hyde in the opening quarter, and added more points in the second quarter, when Randall Cobb caught a 4-yard touchdown pass from Aaron Rodgers.
 The Lions then scored their only points of the first half when Calvin Johnson caught a 20-yard touchdown pass from Matthew Stafford to make the score 14–7 at halftime.
 After the break Johnson and Stafford hooked up again with a 4-yard pass to tie the score.
 Green Bay responded with a 13-yard touchdown catch from Rodgers to Cobb.
 In the final quarter, the Packers added to their lead when Rodgers ran in a touchdown from 1 yard out.
 Matthew Stafford was later flagged for intentional grounding in the end zone, giving the Packers a safety.
-The Lions scored the game's final points when Theo Riddick caught a 6-yard pass from Stafford, and attempted a 2-point conversion but failed.
-With the loss, the Lions finished the season 11–5, good for 2nd place in the NFC North and a wildcard spot in the playoffs.
+The Lions scored the game's final points when Theo Riddick caught a 6-yard pass from Stafford; they attempted a two-point conversion but failed.
+With the loss, the Lions finished the season 11–5, good for second place in the NFC North and a wildcard spot in the playoffs.